 And, one of the great things is the incredible Vienna architecture that is EVERYWHERE!

-So, with the huge amount of buildings to see in Vienna, Max and I went crazy taking photos.
+So, with the huge amount of buildings to see in Vienna, Paul and I went crazy taking photos.
 Plus, there were many different styles… with some of them art deco, gothic, baroque style and more!

 Thus, in this blog we’ll share with you 15 of the amazing Vienna buildings you can check out when you’re sightseeing.
 Plus, if you’re happy to just see the outside of some of the buildings, then everything in this list is for FREE.

 So, let’s get started…

 When Paul and I were staying at the Hotel Ibis Wien Messe… we did a self-walking tour in Vienna of the Leopoldstadt D2 area.
 Then, just outside this area in District 3, is one of the famous buildings in Vienna.

 Hundertwasserhaus is a major tourist attraction, and you can see from the photo why it is so.
 It’s an odd looking colorful building, that is actually a residential block.
 It stands out compared to the buildings around it.
 Plus, it even has its own cute little village.

 The designer of this striking, rainbow building was Friedensreich Hundertwasser, who was a painter.
 And, combined with his love of nature, he created the unique Hundertwasserhaus.